Wednesday, August 31, 2011

 The other house continued to have awesome leadership from our AmeriCorps staff working on the interior finishes.
 I was able to help out the first part of the week installing the laminate flooring but then they took over the rest of the week and worked on installing cabinets, trim, blinds, more painting, etc. And the house looks great!
 I even noticed that we have power running directly to the house now.
 Let's hope the electricians and the heating/cooling trades can get there soon.

-I, on the other hand, didn't get to work on the front of this house like I had hoped.
+I, on the other hand, didn't get to work on the front of the women's build house like I had hoped.
 So, depending on the other tasks on the schedule, let's hope I can squeeze in some time this week to try and work on it.

 I'm over halfway with my volunteer time with Habitat for Humanity and I've started thinking a lot about what I've learned these past eleven weeks.
 The one thing that stands out the most is learning to take my tool belt off.
 For those of you that really know me, I'm a do'er and being single all these years, I've learned to do a lot of things on my own.
 And I mean a lot.
 So, as a do-er and an independent person, being tossed into a leadership role has definitely thrown me some curve balls.